-HDLP Funds are limited to 10% or less of the project's cost.
+HDLP Funds are limited to 10% or less of the project's financing sources.
+For HOME funds, please see Attachment F for additional requirements and funding limits.
 Projects shall demonstrate funding is necessary for the project to succeed and that the request is reasonable.
 Applicants must maximize private market funding sources and obtain commercial loans sized with the greatest possible loan-to-value or lowest possible debt service coverage ratio to minimize the HDLP request.